Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

    | Menu:     :menuselection:`UVs --> Average Island Scale`
    | Hotkey:   :kbd:`Ctrl-A`

-Using the *Average Island Scale* tool, shortcut :kbd:`Ctrl-A`, will scale each UV island so that they are all approximately the same scale.
+Using the *Average Island Scale* tool, will scale each UV island so that they are all approximately the same scale.

 Minimize Stretch